Emillia-rosette/Emillia-rosette/README.md

 ### Hi there 👋
+#########I'm Emillia-rosette and I'm a PhD student in Artificial Intelligence and aspiring Data Engineer with an interest in Traffic management 📊 and sustainability 🌍.

 <!--
 **Emillia-rosette/Emillia-rosette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.